 Dalia is a rich source of Vitamin B1, Fibre, and Phosphorus.
 It is a good source of Vitamin B3, Vitamin C, and Magnesium.

 - Dalia helps with weight loss and tones the body.

 - It provides with B Vitamins for a healthy nervous system and mental health.

 - It supports digestive system health, relieves constipation, and feeds the gut microbiome.

 - Low GI, balances blood sugar levels and supports Diabetic patient’s health.

 - Dalia lowers Cholesterol and supports heart health.

 - It is ideal for children as it is easy to consume and digest.
 Carries high nutrition value with proteins, minerals, and vitamins.

 - Dalia supports bone health for its high phosphorus and magnesium content

-This dalia recipe is a quick turnaround, one-pot meal, and requires very basic preparation.
-It is rich in Iron, Calcium, and healthy fats for a growing child.
+This daliya recipe is a quick turnaround, one-pot meal, and requires very basic preparation.
+It is a great addition to the weekly menu of a toddler and growing children.
+It is rich in Iron, Calcium, and healthy fats.